Wills Solicitors in Chester

 - If you are not married, your partner will not get any money.

 - You cannot select guardians for your minor children, and who the Government chooses may not be the person you would have liked.

 - Your estate may have to pay more inheritance tax.

 - Your minor beneficiaries will inherit at 18.
-Without a Will you cannot increase this to 21 or 25.
+With a Will you can increase this to 21 or 25.

 - You cannot donate any money to charity.

 - Your loved ones may not be aware of your funeral wishes.

 The result is a potential conflict between family members; individuals being disinherited; soaring legal costs in trying to resolve potential disputes but more importantly further heartache for your loved ones.